 Lifelong campers “get it.”
 Of course, that makes your life easier come registration time.
 Their parents know the drill, understand how important it is to meet deadlines, and send their kiddos off to camp prepared.

-But once summer starts, returning campers are an incredible ally for your staff.
+But once summer starts, returning camp customers are an incredible ally for your staff.

 They understand your expectations and help to set an example for first-time campers.
 They jump in to show newbies the ropes and make them feel like they’re one of the gang.
 Most first-time campers have anxiety about making friends, and returning campers can help them learn names, give them insider knowledge about activities and mealtimes, and instantly make new campers feel right at home.